- Are you a qualified CA or semi-qualified Accountant and thinking of moving to the UAE?

 Day 14: Got a confirmation call and email of selection from one of the corporate organizations

 Another point I would like to make is: the applicant should do a thorough evaluation of the company he would like to join.
-You should know the sector you are applying into – consulting, construction industry, pharmaceuticals, etc.
+You should know the sector you are applying to – consulting, construction industry, pharmaceuticals, etc.

 I personally wanted to avoid construction companies due to a slowdown in the UAE.
 But that is not always the case.
-If the company is a reputable one you can consider.
+If the company is a reputable one you can consider it.

 - Networking is key

 - CV: The CV should be professionally made.
 You either get your CV professionally made or do it yourself if you can make it up to professional standards.
 But do not use the Indian CV format because here, the competition is so severe that recruiters do not waste time on an unorganized CV.
 Therefore, you have to take care of the appearance.
 Your CV should speak about you.

 - In the UAE, top corporates prefer candidates who have the following qualifications: Chartered Accountants, CPAs, and ACCA.
 So, if you’re a CA and wondering about job opportunities for CAs in UAE, they exist.
 Semi-qualified accountants are also in great demand.
 The best part about the UAE is that they have good respect for semi-qualified accountants.
 So do not hesitate to apply.